tree-sitter/tree-sitter-haskell/README.md

 Some are made available through `npm` – for example, `npx tree-sitter` runs the CLI.
 If you don't have `tree-sitter` available otherwise, prefix all the commands in the following sections with `npx`.

-For [Nix] users, the project's [flake](./flake.nix) provides the full toolkit for maximum convenience, as well as a bunch of test apps and packages.
-Run `nix develop` to start a shell with all tools in `$PATH`.

 ## Output path

 The CLI writes the shared library containing the parser to the directory denoted by `$TREE_SITTER_LIBDIR`.